Vince Welnick: Music career

 In 1998, Bob Weir, Phil Lesh, and Mickey Hart regrouped under the name the Other Ones.
 According to musician and publisher Mike Lawson, Welnick was troubled when they reunited without him under the term the "surviving members of Grateful Dead".
 He voiced frustration to Rolling Stone, saying, "I am and always will be a member of the Grateful Dead.
 It's a lifetime thing that Jerry bestows upon a person."
 Welnick toured with jam bands, recorded music in his home studio, and worked with friends on their albums.
 With the band Mood Food he finished a reggae version of "To Love Somebody" by the Bee Gees.
-He left behind hundreds of hours of unreleased materials, both personal and professional recordings.
-During his final years, he worked closely with Gent Treadly.
+He left behind hundreds of hours of unreleased material, both personal and professional recordings.

 Film

 Welnick played a small part in the 1981 film Ladies and Gentlemen, The Fabulous Stains.
 Fee Waybill of the Tubes played Lou Corpse, the washed-up front man of a band called The Metal Corpses.
 Welnick played Jerry Jervey, the guitar player (though the reporter calls him the bass player) with the Corpses, who dies of an overdose in a backstage bathroom.

 Welnick also appeared in Xanadu, along with the rest of the Tubes.